opendaylight/sfc/docs/specs/directional-dpl.rst

 Open Issues
 ===========

-* Should we drop support for the old Logical SFF configuration model for simpler code, given it is not probably used by itself much and we will update the netvirt sfc translator anyway?
+* Drop support for the old Logical SFF configuration model?
-* CSIT was not proposed yet because it requires testing with traffic, which we don't currently have and is a major undertaking on itself.
+* New CSIT tests not proposed yet because it requires testing with traffic, which we don't currently have and is a major undertaking on itself.
-* Currently reverse paths are only recognized with a name ending in '-Reverse'.
-We probably should have a more explicit property to designate a reversed path.
-* I think that considering a yang model proposal that covers full bump in the wire support in this spec would be interesting.
-So can we do this without committing to a full implementation for the targeted release?

 References
 ==========
+NA